imperugo/imperugo.github.io/_drafts/2015-01-20-speedup-webapi-on-microsoft-azure.markdown

 }
 ```

-We almost done, the last step is to configure the right execution context into the ```ServiceDefinistion.csdef```
+we are almost done, the last step is to configure the right execution context into the ```ServiceDefinistion.csdef```

 ```xml
 <?xml version="1.0" encoding="utf-8"?>